 Broadly, there're expat couples (two foreign citizens, whether married in China or abroad), or mixed couples (a foreign citizen married to a Chinese citizen, either in China or abroad).

 For expat couples, both spouses have to agree to divorce using the Chinese courts.
+When an expat couple files for divorce in China, one of them must be the plaintiff and the other the defendant.
+The plaintiff has sued, which amounts to an election by action to accept the Chinese courts' jurisdiction.
+If the defendant does not object or is willing to appear in court at this point, the Chinese court can hear the divorce case.
 In addition, at least one spouse must have lived in the same district for one year before filing for divorce.

 For mixed couples, the case can either be handled in the city where the Chinese citizen has his or her hukou, or in Shanghai, if one spouse has lived in one district for at least one year.

 - Residence permits or visas - Police registration certificates